Bhagyashri271998/e-DBDAproject/README.md

 # e-DBDAproject

-GSS wages - is the dataset we have used for project Features - year,occupation code,occupation,education,gender,childs,age,Income
+gss_wages.csv - is the dataset we have used for project Features - year,occupation code,occupation,education,gender,childs,age,Income

 Topic Description